tauri-apps/awesome-tauri/README.md

 - [Remind Me Again](https://github.com/probablykasper/remind-me-again) - Toggleable reminders app for Mac, Linux and Windows.
 - [TimeChunks](https://danielulrich.com/en/timechunks/) ![closed source] - Time tracking for freelancers without timers and HH:MM:SS inputs.
 - [WindowPet](https://github.com/SeakMengs/WindowPet) - Overlay app that lets you have adorable companions such as pets and anime characters on your screen.
-- [AgeTimer](https://github.com/dhextras/age-timer-tauri) - Desktop utility  that counts your age in real-time.

 ### Security